5. A sermon on faith and works, 2:14-26

 edikaiwqh (dikaiow) aor. pas. "considered righteous" - justified, vindicated.
 The word means "covenant-acceptance / a recognition of covenant inclusion - judged in the right with God", Dumbrell.
 "Count/treat as right/righteous" Barrett, "judged right /set right / covenant compliant", so "set/judged right with God".
 A theological/divine passive, ie. God does the justifying.
 It is often argued that Paul and James differ in their understanding of justification, but it seems unnecessary to promote this argument, eg. "God's final declaration of a person's `innocence' before him at the time of the judgment", Moo.
 Note how the NIV is trying to differentiate between James' use of "justify" and Paul's use of the word, ie. being politically correct.
 Yet, NIV didn't need to cover itself this way since James goes on to explain himself adequately.

 ex + gen. "for [what he did]" - out of, [works].
-Often treated as instrumental, "by", but origin/base is better, "on the basis of".
-"On the strength of his deeds", Cassirer.
+Sometimes treated as instrumental, "by", but origin/base is better, "on the basis of"; "On the strength of his deeds", Cassirer.

 anenegkaV (anaferw) aor. part. "when he offered" - having offered up (a sacrifice).
 The participle is adverbial, probably temporal, as NIV, although that Abraham was justified "having offered his son" does not necessarily mean "when he offered his son".